ryanorsinger/learn-to-code-python-workshop/handout_python.md

 - Keep learning this material for two *huge* reasons:
   1. The ability to program, to read/write code, sets you apart in the marketplace.
-  2. Data is the new oil.
+  2. Data literacy is a highly marketable skill because *data is the new oil*.

 - Goto `https://www.kaggle.com/ryanorsinger/101-exercises` for deep practice.